 When you are finished, ask an adult in your house to describe what their morning routine was like as a child.
-How is it different and similar to your routine?
+How is it different and the same as your routine?

 Use what you learned from the adult you talked to and create a list of chores you think they would have had to do as children.